 Examples of a soft close include:

 Some people are more visually oriented.
-So, if you find yourself talking to a prospect who is reluctant, especially because they can't fully grasp the product, you can offer them a demo of the product or service.
-This will allow them to see exactly how your service or product works, and even help them visualize how it might fit into their business needs.
+So, if you find yourself talking to a prospect who is reluctant, especially because they can’t fully grasp the product, you can offer them a demo of the product or service.
+This will allow them to see exactly how your service or product works and help them visualize how it might fit into their business needs.

 Unlike other techniques, this one hinges on your customer.
 If they are interested and want to purchase your product or service, they may ask for a discount or add-on.
 This is your opportunity to act quickly.
 If you agree with their proposal, you should ask for something in exchange.

 This may impress your prospect, who may expect pushback to their request.

 This technique shares similarities with the summary close.
 In both, you are summarizing the product’s features and benefits.
 But for the 1-2-3 close, you want to highlight what makes the product great in sets of three.